Dengzhongyang399/BcarCS/README.md

 ## Usage

    ### DataSets
-  You can find the datasets we used at https://pan.baidu.com/s/1unTcrWqULSKT0f-Ll7_Obw .
-The extraction code is ‘wfjp’
+  The datasets used in out paper will be published later.

   And the `/data` folder need be included by `/keras`.